-A prime example of this are groups such as ISIS, Boko Haram, and Al-Qaedah, among other extremist groups who misinterpret and misrepresent sharia.
+A prime example of this are groups such as ISIS, Boko Haram, and Al-Qaedah, among other extremist groups who misinterpret and misrepresent shari'ah.
 The actions of such groups are unequivocally contrary to the teachings of Islam.
-In the case of ISIS, the barbaric beheadings, public executions, forced conversions, destruction of holy sites, and other crimes carried out in the name of Islam contravene the very ideals and principles of sharia.
+In the case of ISIS, the barbaric beheadings, public executions, forced conversions, destruction of holy sites, and other crimes carried out in the name of Islam contravene the very ideals and principles of shari'ah.

-There is a plethora of evidence from the Quran, prophetic traditions, and classical texts that expose ISIS' misuse and abuse of sharia.
-In an open letter, over 125 internationally renowned scholars from around the world denounced ISIS and refuted its leader, Abu Bakr Al-Baghdadi, in accordance with this evidence

-(see appendix for an executive summary and conclusion.)
-As we learned previously, preservation of life is of the highest importance in sharia.
+There is a plethora of evidence from the Qur'an, prophetic traditions, and classical texts that expose ISIS' misuse and abuse of shari'ah.
+In an open letter, over 125 internationally renowned scholars from around the world denounced ISIS and refuted its leader, Abu Bakr Al-Baghdadi, in accordance with this evidence (see appendix for an executive summary and conclusion.)
+As we learned previously, preservation of life is of the highest importance in shari'ah.
 Additionally, Islam calls for the safety and security of houses of worship, not their destruction.

-"Had God not repelled some people by means of others, many monasteries, churches, synagogues, and mosques, where God's name is much invoked, would have been destroyed.
-God is sure to help those who help His cause for, verily; God is most powerful, almighty" (Quran, 22:40).
+"Had Allah not repelled some people by means of others, many monasteries, churches, synagogues, and mosques, where God's name is much invoked, would have been destroyed.
+Allah is sure to help those who help His cause for, verily; Allah is most powerful, almighty." (al-Hajj, 22:40)